Benefits of raising multilingual and bilingual children

 Can children understand the differences between languages?

-How does bilingualism affect the way children learn English?
+How does multilingualism and bilingualism affect the way children learn English?

-Bilingual children who are exposed to two different written languages – for example, Spanish and English – or even two different writing systems – for example, Chinese and English – can read and write English at high levels.
+Multilingual and bilingual children who are exposed to more than one written language – for example, Spanish and English – or even different writing systems – for example, Chinese and English – can read and write English at high levels.
 They might also have a better understanding of the relationship between how words look and sound than their peers who speak English only.